victoria-strand-dev/kollektivet_web_application_java/README.md

 9. Test more to get the hang of things, then start working on the real project

 - Alternative to the paid version Ultimate IntelliJ is https://start.spring.io/ .
 This generates a zip-file that one can open through IntelliJ with all the right setup.
 Remember to adjust "application.properties" so it connects successfully to the MySQL Workbench and the correct database.
+- The database must be created manually in MySQL Workbench so that Spring Boot gets something to connect to.

 16.10.2025: